Sceptical president invites Netanyahu to form next Israeli government

 Under law, Netanyahu will have 28 days to do so, with the possibility of a two-week extension before President Reuven Rivlin picks another candidate or asks parliament to choose one.
 Continued deadlock could ultimately result in a new election.

-Announcing on television his choice of Netanyahu, Rivlin poured doubt on his prospects for success or on whether any other prospective candidate could complete the task.
+Announcing on television his choice of Netanyahu, Rivlin cast doubt on his prospects for success and on whether any other prospective candidate could complete the task.

 “To my great regret, I have the impression that none of the candidates, at this stage, has a real chance of putting together a government, one that would win a confidence vote in parliament,” Rivlin said.